dorightdigital/JasmineQuery/README.md

 Feedback
 ---

-It's always good to get feedback, let us know how you find it at jasminequery@steward-digital.com
+It's always good to get feedback.
+Let us know how you find it at jasminequery@steward-digital.com.